+At present, sales tax revenue is not expected to play a direct role in a city funding strategy.
 The County currently charges a county-wide sales tax through a HOST program.
-Funds generated by this tax are now available to the City for project funding purposes.
-This sales tax, however, precludes the adoption of a county-wide SPLOST program, since the County cannot implement both a HOST and SPLOST program.
+Funds generated by this tax are unavailable to the City for project funding purposes.
+This sales tax also precludes the adoption of a county-wide SPLOST program, since the County cannot implement both a HOST and SPLOST program.
+Without the possibility of SPLOST funds, the City should not expect to fund any projects or programs from sales tax revenues.